SFonsecaCosta/Bgee/README.md

 ## Repository

-This repository is related to the hands-on of the SIB Bgee course.
+This repository is related to the hands-on part of the SIB Bgee course.

-The browsable part of the course can be found here:
+The browsable part of the course can be found here: https://sfonsecacosta.github.io/Bgee/.

 ## Reference